brityboy/BotBoosted/README.md

          learning rate, that IPNMF takes in incrementally extracting topics from the corpus

-10. tweet_scraper.py
+8. tweet_scraper.py
-    - This script is responsible for downloading the tweets into a list of json objects that contain the tweet information as well as the basic account history for each user
+    - This module is responsible for downloading the tweets into a list of json objects that contain the tweet information as well as the basic account history for each user

-11. tweet_scrape_processor.py
+9. tweet_scrape_processor.py
-    - This script is responsible for processing each json object into the different features necessary for the prediction model script so that the random forest ensemble can make predictions on newly downloaded tweets, or tweets store in a mongo database, so long as they are in the form of json objects in a list
+    - This module is responsible for processing each json object into the different features necessary for the prediction model module so that the random forest ensemble can make predictions on newly downloaded tweets, or tweets store in a mongo database, so long as they are in the form of json objects in a list

-12. main.py
+10. main.py
-    - This script integrates all of the different modules into two main functions:
+    - This module integrates all of the different modules into two main functions:
       a) botboosted_v3 - this function allows a user to specify a search, and then this will download the tweets, classify them, and visualize them as different subtopics, and summarize them with exemplary tweets